Migo: I am...telling the truth.

 - Migos song at the beginning, Perfection, is very similar in beat and tone to the song that Emmett the construction worker sings Everything is Awesome on his way to work in The LEGO Movie.
 Whats also hilarious is that the two movies are made by the same company, Warner Animation Group.
 Migo is also supposed to literally be a hairy/furry extension of Emmett as well.

 - The biggest shout out in Smallfoot is to Looney Tunes.
 You're able to do some Road Runner-type of feel, said Reisig.
 There's a sequence where Migo's falling down the mountain and rolling in a snowball and landing on a bridge and falling into cliffs and creating character-shaped holes.
-There's so many homages to Looney Tunes, down to the shape of their eyes.
-It's a very unusual to have characters with long oval eyes.
+There are so many homages to Looney Tunes, down to the shape of their eyes.
+It's very unusual to have characters with long oval eyes.
 That's very Bugs Bunny, and the whole Warner Brothers character library.

 - Take That!: Against variable interest rate mortgages, Percy doesn't quite understand what that means either.